[ About ]

 How Kingston NetworkBuddy began

-By early 2023, Gail was still an international student at St. Lawrence College, working part‑time as a commercial cleaner—a job she had started in January 2022.
-Her husband and son were still in the Philippines, and she was navigating immigration uncertainty for them.
-For Professor Kathy Patterson’s Digital Marketing Communications course, she was required to conduct informational interviews, volunteer, attend networking events, and invite people for coffee chats.
+By early 2023, Gail was still at St. Lawrence College, juggling classes and a part-time job as a commercial cleaner.
+Her husband and son were still in the Philippines, and she was trying to figure out the immigration process for them.
+For one of her courses, she needed to volunteer, attend networking events, and invite people to coffee chats.

 She volunteered as a photographer with her classmate Parth D. Advani at the launch of the Black Entrepreneurship Ecosystem for Southeastern Ontario, where Norman Musengimana, a Business Development Manager at Kingston Economic Development Corporation (KEDCO) and BEE‑SEO board member, coordinated the volunteer photographers.

-One snowy afternoon during a volunteer orientation in Norman’s office at KEDCO, he told her something that stayed with her: “If you don’t make time to show up for networking, you won’t survive here in Kingston.”
-It didn’t land as generic advice.
-It felt like a serious warning about Gail’s future—about what would happen if she only focused on school and cleaning shifts and never tried to step into any rooms in the city, especially when she still didn’t really know what “networking” was supposed to look like or where a newcomer was even supposed to find those events.
+One snowy afternoon, during a volunteer orientation, Norman said something that stuck with her: “If you don’t make time to show up for networking, you won’t survive here in Kingston.”
+It didn’t feel like just advice.
+It felt like a real warning.
+Gail wondered what would happen if she only focused on school and cleaning, and never tried to step into new spaces in the city.
+She still wasn’t sure what networking was supposed to look like, or where to even find those events as a newcomer.

-Later, Norman’s colleague Sara Giraldo Hoyos, who was helping with the launch through Kingston Economic Development, invited Gail to a monthly newcomer networking night hosted by KEYS, becoming the first person to show her that those rooms even existed.
-Seeing people move so freely in those spaces was new and startling in a good way.
-With Sara’s promise that she would be there, Gail finally felt she could walk into that room—and she brought three classmates with her.
+Later, Norman’s colleague Sara invited Gail to a newcomer networking night hosted by KEYS.
+It was the first time Gail realized those spaces even existed.
+Watching people move so easily in those rooms was new for her, but it felt good.
+With Sara promising to be there, Gail finally felt she could walk in.
+She brought three classmates along, too.

-From that point, she began inviting others: “Come with me so you don’t have to go alone,” approaching each event with beginner’s curiosity and a quiet urgency she couldn’t fully name yet—the fear that if she didn’t keep moving, didn’t keep connecting, and didn’t bring others along, none of them would make it.
-The simple promise that “you’ll know at least one person in the room” is what quietly became Kingston NetworkBuddy.
+After that, she started inviting others.
+“Come with me so you don’t have to go alone,” she would say.
+She went to each event with a beginner’s curiosity and a quiet sense of urgency she couldn’t quite explain.
+It felt important to keep moving, keep connecting, and bring others along.
+That simple promise—“you’ll know at least one person in the room”—is what slowly became Kingston NetworkBuddy.

 [ ACKNOWLEDGEMENT ]